 While Delaware, with its long history of fairness in business litigation, gets a lot of the press regarding forming a limited liability corporation, there are also other states that can provide some advantages.
 One noteworthy example is Wyoming.

-If you're interested in a forming limited liability corporation, you'd be in good company.
+If you’re interested in a forming a limited liability corporation, you’re in good company.
 In fact, Wyoming was the first state to make this option available, all the way back in 1977.
 This means that it has more legal precedent in this area than anywhere else.
 A 2010 update to the rules ensures that it remains current with the times.

-In addition, once you've formed your LLC, the state goes to great lengths to protect your assets.
-You have a high degree of coverage from litigious interlopers, as well as the freedom from being listed on a public database.
+In addition, once you’ve formed your LLC, the state goes to great lengths to protect your assets.
+You have a high degree of coverage from litigious interlopers.
+You also have the freedom from being listed on a public database.

 In all, if you’re looking for a cost-effective long term incorporation, Wyoming remains a fine choice.
 For more information on forming an LLC or any other type of company in Wyoming, visit the secretary of state’s “start a business” page.